Pandemic mortgage forbearance draws to a close, but new relief options emerge

 Forbearance is just a temporary solution, of course.
 While the plan allows you to stay in your home without making payments, you’ll still need to repay your loan.

 If you take the full forbearance allowed, you can defer mortgage payments up to a year, which means you’ll have to repay one year’s worth of mortgage and interest.
-Depending on lender, your repayment plan might look like:
+Depending on the lender, your repayment plan might look like:

 - Lump-sum payment: If you’ve been banking the money you haven’t been spending on mortgage payments, you could write a check for the entire missed amount.

-- Short-term repayment plan: This arrangement allows you to repay your forbearance amount over the course of six months.
+- Short-term repayment plan: This arrangement allows you to repay your forbearance amount over six months.
 For example, if you postpone mortgage payments for five months and your monthly mortgage payment (including interest) is $1,000, then you owe $5,000.
 That amounts to $833 a month for six months.
 When you resume making monthly mortgage payments of $1,000, you would add $833 for six months until your mortgage is current.

 - Flex modification: A flex modification is designed for borrowers who can’t afford the mortgage at their current interest rate and/or term.
 If this is the case, your lender will work with you to modify your loan so that it’s affordable for you.

 - Cap and extend: For borrowers who can’t afford insurance or taxes, the lender will make these payments on your behalf during the forbearance.
-After the forbearance period is over, the amount the lender paid would be applied to your principal balance and the term would be extended.
+After the forbearance period ends, the amount the lender paid would be applied to your principal balance and the term would be extended.
 In this instance, if a lender paid $5,000 in escrow payments and your balance is $100,000 over 30 years, your new balance would be $105,000 with a new term of 30 years and six months.

 Another relief option: Look into the Homeowner Assistance Fund, a federal program designed to help homeowners affected by the pandemic with housing costs, including utility bills and mortgage payments.
 (Some states have closed or suspended applications, so check your eligibility before going too far down this road.)